zen-fs/core/CONTRIBUTING.md

 This document covers how you can contribute to ZenFS and how to work with the project's tooling.

-## Issues and pull requests
+## Discussions, issues and pull requests

-When opening an issue, write a short descriptive name for the title.
+When opening an issue or discussion, write a short descriptive name for the title.
 For example, putting the first line of an error stack trace is _not_ a descriptive title.
 You do not need to triage the issue or PR, a maintainer will give it the applicable tags.

 Please copy logs, terminal output, and code into a code block in the issue or PR.
 Do not include screenshots since those are very difficult to debug.

+### Issues vs Discussions

+Issues are used to track bugs and features.
+For anything else you probably want to open a discussion.

 ### Bug Reports